MartinPellizzer/terrawhisper-compiler/outlines/distribution.md

    B. Importance of studying the geographic distribution of yarrow
    C. Purpose and structure of the article

-II.
-Taxonomy and Botanical Characteristics
-   A. Description of Achillea millefolium
-   B. Taxonomic classification
-   C. Importance of yarrow in traditional and modern medicine

 # Natural Habitat
    # Native range of Achillea millefolium
-   B. Adaptations to different climates and ecosystems
+   # Adaptations to different climates and ecosystems
-   C. Ecological roles and interactions with other species
+   # Ecological roles and interactions with other species

-IV.
-Global Distribution
+# Global Distribution
-   A. Geographic regions where yarrow is found
+   # [x] Geographic regions where yarrow is found
-   B. Factors influencing the distribution
+   # Factors influencing the distribution
-   C. Variability in distribution due to climate change and human activity
+   # Variability in distribution due to climate change and human activity

-V. Range Expansion and Invasive Behavior
+# Range Expansion and Invasive Behavior
-   A. Cases of yarrow invading new territories
+   # Cases of yarrow invading new territories
-   B. Impact of yarrow as an invasive species
+   # Impact of yarrow as an invasive species
-   C. Management and control of invasive populations
+   # Management and control of invasive populations

-VI.
-Ethnobotanical Significance
-   A. Traditional uses of Achillea millefolium in different cultures
-   B. Medicinal and cultural importance
-   C. Current research on yarrow's potential therapeutic properties

 VII.
 Conservation Status
    A. Threats to yarrow populations